Smart Orbiter v3.0 summary

 Bimetallic heat-break

-Heat-break made out of stainless steel tube with 0.25 mm wall thickness for lowest heat transfer.
+Heat-break made out of stainless steel tube with 0.25 mm wall thickness for the lowest heat transfer.

 M7 heat-block mounting screw - compatible with V6 heat-block styles

-Bi-metallic heat-break together with the heatsink optimized for highest temperature gradient using finite element analysis.
+Bi-metallic heat break together with the heatsink optimized for the highest temperature gradient using finite element analysis.

 Wire strain release